murtaza204/Rest_crud_mysql/README.md

-Spring Boot mysl Rest Crud
+Spring Boot mysql Rest Crud

 Database:
-mysql you can also used any by changing the url at properties file and also add the driver dependencies at POM file.
+I used mysql and it is changeable by changing the url at applicaiton.properties file and also add the dependencies at POM file.

 Database url:
 Change the database url and also username and password at application.properties file